veerprakash28/rentlens-ai/README.md

 ## 🌟 Key Features

 - **Automated Scraping**: Efficiently scrolls through Facebook Groups to capture the latest listings.
-- **AI-Powered Parsing**: Uses Gemini AI to extract structured data (Rent, Location, Room Type, Gender Preference) from messy post text.
+- **AI-Powered Parsing**: Uses Gemini AI to extract structured data (Rent, Location, Room Type, Gender Preference) from messy post text in optimized batches.
+- **Tabbed Sessions**: Manage multiple scraping sessions simultaneously with a browser-style tab interface—perfect for comparing across different groups.
+- **Automated Login**: Secure, automated Facebook login flow that saves session cookies locally so you only log in once.
 - **Smart Filtering**: Filter by budget, accommodation type, gender, and more directly on your dashboard.
 - **Premium UI**: A modern, sleek interface built with Next.js and TailwindCSS for a superior user experience.